there4/markdown-resume/README.md

 have very few ways to nest or identify elements that many of the css rules are based on descendant and adjacent selectors.

+__PLEASE NOTE__: The templates are compiled into the phar archive in the `./bin` folder.
+If you intend to edit the templates or add new ones, you'll need to run this application in the dev mode.
+See below for more information about doing this.

 ## Feature Development

 The application is deployed as a compiled phar file.
 In order to add new